dortegadelv/HaplotypeDFEStandingVariation/README_ForwardSims.txt

 We ran the forward-in-time simulations by running the following scripts after going into the appropriate directories.
-All scripts were run in a computing cluster and can be easily run in parallel by changing the value of the variable $SGE_TASK_ID (or $SLURM_ARRAY_TASK_ID) to a different number:
+All scripts were run in a computing cluster (either SGE or SLURM cluster) and can be easily run in parallel by changing the value of the variable $SGE_TASK_ID (or $SLURM_ARRAY_TASK_ID in the case of the simulations contained in the UK10K_OnePercenters folder) to a different number inside each of the *.sh files.
+The options given at the top of the *.sh scripts may vary depending on how your computing cluster is set up:

 ### Generating allele frequency trajectories under a constant population size scenario
 cd Scripts/Sims/ConstantPopSize/ForwardSims